mozilla-services/pyramid_ipauth/README.rst

     config.include("pyramid_ipauth")

-It will detect the ipauth settings and construct and appopriate policy.
+It will detect the ipauth settings and construct an appropriate policy.

 Note that this package only supports matching against a single set of IP addresss.
 If you need to assign different credentials to different sets